Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 - Another is … Be a good citizen and free the space when you don’t need it using `componentWillUnmount()`.[More about it here.](http://codepen.io/gaearon/pen/amqdNA?editors=0010)

-- When you `setState()` you are not forced to changed the entire state, you can change just a property of the state and the state is merged.
+- When you `setState()` you are not forced to change the entire state, you can change just a property of the state and the state is merged.

 - And now a cool one, [data flow is unidirectional](https://facebook.github.io/react/docs/lifting-state-up.html), just one component can own the state and send it to its children as props, but just that one component which owns the state can manage that data.
 There should be a single ‘source of truth’ for any data that changes in a React app.